5 Things You Need to Know Before Scraping Data From FacebookWednesday, January 30, 2019

-Websites use the robots file to specify a set of rules on how you/bots should interact with them.
-When a website blocks all access to crawlers, the best thing to do is leave that site alone.
-To follow the robots file is to avoid unethical data gathering, as well as any legal ramifications.
+Websites use the robots file to specify a set of rules on how you or a bot should interact with them.
+When a website blocks all access to crawlers, the best thing to do is to leave that site alone.
+To follow the robots file is to avoid unethical data gathering as well as any legal ramifications.

-2. Technically, the only legal way to collect data from Facebook with a crawler is to obtain the prior written permission
+2. Technically, the only legal way to collect data from Facebook with a crawler is to obtain a prior written permission

 Facebook warns at the very beginning of their robots file: "Crawling Facebook is prohibited unless you have express written permission."

-Check the link in the second line, you could find Facebook’s Automated Data Collection Terms, last revised on April 15th, 2010.
+Check the link on the second line, you could find Facebook’s Automated Data Collection Terms, last revised on April 15th, 2010.

-Like any other terms and conditions on this world, Facebook Automated Data Collection Terms are long (in abnormally small characters), and full of legal terms that few people could fully understand.
+Like any other terms and conditions in the world, Facebook Automated Data Collection Terms are long (in abnormally small font size) and full of legal terms that few people could fully understand.

-These terms look so familiar, as we would see them each time we install a new app on our mobile phone or sign up to a website.
+These terms look so familiar, as we would see them each time we install a new app on our mobile phone or sign up for a website.

-As the social media giant, Facebook has money, time and the dedicated legal team.
-If you proceed with scraping Facebook ignoring their Automated Data Collection Terms, that’s OK, but just be warned that they have been reminded you to at least obtain a "written permission".
+As the social media giant, Facebook has money, time and a dedicated legal team.
+If you proceed with scraping Facebook by ignoring their Automated Data Collection Terms, that’s OK, but just be warned that they have been reminded you to at least obtain "written permission".
 Sometimes they could be quite aggressive towards illegitimate scraping.